For more fun ideas, check out our Let's Do London guide. Make sure to share your adventures on social media using the

 - Enjoy a special evening with The Great Gatsby: Get ready for an evening filled with glitz and glamour during a scandalous party you won't forget.
 From 16 Sep

-- Celebrate girl power with Six The Musical: Watch as the wives of Henry VIII take to the stage to tell their side of the story during Six The Musical at the Vaudeville Theatre.
+- Celebrate girl power with Six The Musical: Watch as the wives of Henry VIII take to the stage to tell their side of the story at the Vaudeville Theatre.
 From 29 Sep

-- Get your fill of Mischief Theatre's hilarious shows with the return of The Play That Goes Wrong (from 1 Sep) and Magic Goes Wrong (from 21 Oct) to the West End.
+- Get your fill of Mischief Theatre's hilarious shows: Don't miss the return of The Play That Goes Wrong (from 1 Sep) and Magic Goes Wrong (from 21 Oct) to the West End.